Neuroradiologist, Seattleite, and yogi Sarah, 46, first heard about Basis through the medical industry.

 As I’m getting older, the end goal and the way that I approach movement is not necessarily about this aesthetic thing; it’s much more about functionality.
 I’ve taken it upon myself to learn about how I’m affected by what I put in my body and how the different types of movement that I do are going to sustain me and keep me strong.

-The thing that affects me most around the concept of aging is the idea of losing things.
-Losing the ability to move like you used to, to be without pain, and have clear cognition.
+The conceptual thing that affects me most is the idea of losing things.
 Quite honestly coming from being a ballet dancer, there’s a fear of changing in your physical self — it takes a lot of adapting.
 There’s a lot of strength to be found in learning how to adapt with grace and do that well.

 Certainly there are things about getting older that are wonderful.
 You become more comfortable in who you are.
 It’s empowering.
 It is grounding within your own skin to say “This is who I am and I don’t need to do anything for anyone else’s validation or approval.
 I believe in myself that much.”

 There is this duality of wanting to retain that wisdom and that mindset but also have the youthful vessel to continue to be able to enact it.
 So, I have this fear of losing that.
 I’m finally becoming this person I’ve always wanted to be and then at the same time I get scared that I’m going to run out of time to use it.